-Teaching your Kids Emergency Preparedness
+Teaching Your Kids Emergency Preparedness

 Carefully go over your family emergency plan and teach the kids how to stay safe and be prepared — whatever the disaster.